Guidelines of Professional Ethics

 Books that include agreement formats and informed consent: Anderson et. al., 2011.
 Ethnobiology.
 Alexiades, 1996.
 Selected Guidelines for Ethnobotanical Research: A Field Manual.

 SUBMIT A COMMENT ON THE CODE OF ETHICS

-The Society for Economic Botany Ethics Committee welcomes your comments and suggestions on the current Code of Ethics.
+The Society for Ethnobotany Ethics Committee welcomes your comments and suggestions on the current Code of Ethics.
 Your input is valuable for future revisions!
 The following link will allow you to send an email to the Chair of the Committee.
 Please include your name and full contact information, and briefly identify the viewpoint or subfield from which you are making comments.

 CONTACT THE ETHICS COMMITTEE